We transport your visitors back in time

 New Horizons: Tower Museum VR draws new audiences

 The result is a powerful example of immersive VR in museums.
-By combining historically-accurate details drawn from primary sources with a detailed knowledge of the region and maritime history, the museum VR experience is both educational and entertaining.
+By combining historically-accurate details drawn from primary sources with a detailed knowledge of the region and maritime history, the Tower Museum VR experience is both educational and entertaining.

 We’ve created a visually rich environment, populated by believable characters, giving users a genuine insight into the realities of emigrating in the 19th century.

 As the experience will be unmanned the majority of the time, we’ve kept the interactivity simple.
-By creating a linear narrative, museum VR users are presented with clear choices to avoid confusion or risk of getting trapped or lost in the scenes.
+By creating a linear narrative, Tower Museum VR users are presented with clear choices to avoid confusion or risk of getting trapped or lost in the scenes.

 Equally, the whole experience lasts less than 10 minutes, meaning people won’t be waiting for too long to take their turn.